 In addition to considering the composite ratings developed in the evaluation process and the priority elements listed in C. above, the Council will consider other factors when preparing its prioritized list for the Secretary's use.
 These factors include (but may not be limited to) the following:

 (1) Readiness of the project for implementation.
-Among the factors to be considered when evaluating readiness are the steps that must be taken prior to project implementation, for example is the project a concept, a detailed plan, or completed design; potential delays to project implementation; and the status of real estate acquisition.
-Proposed projects that have completed more of the pre-construction activities will generally receive more favorable consideration.
+Among the factors to be considered when evaluating readiness are the steps that must be taken prior to project implementation, potential delays to project implementation, and the status of real estate acquisition.

-(2) Balance between large and small projects, to the extent possible given the program funding constraints.
+(2) Balance between large and small projects, as defined in the Estuary Habitat Restoration Strategy.

 (3) Geographic distribution of the projects.

 The Secretary will select projects for funding from the Council's prioritized list of recommended projects after considering the criteria contained in section 104(c) of the Act, availability of funds and reasonable additional factors.
 It is expected that the Secretary will select proposals for implementation approximately 100 days after the close of this solicitation or 30 days after receiving the list from the Council, whichever is later.
 The Non-Federal Sponsor of each proposal will be notified of its status at the conclusion of the selection process.
 Staff from the appropriate Corps Districts will work with the Non-Federal Sponsor of each selected project to develop the cost-sharing agreements and schedules for project implementation.

 Most of the entries are relatively self-explanatory, however, based on experience some clarifying comments are provided to facilitate completion of the form.